Bejiru/pytorch/README.md

 --------------------------------------------------------------------------------

-# Push it real good
+# Tarte au citron meringuée

 PyTorch is a Python package that provides two high-level features:
 - Tensor computation (like NumPy) with strong GPU acceleration